Samweli/samweli.github.io/_pages/home.md

     alt: "customizable"
     title: "Staying fit"
     excerpt: "When not coding and not busy with screens, I put on my running shoes and hit the road.
 It feels great to run, clear my head, and feel alive.
 Sometimes, I play football with friends for more fun and exercise.
 These activities aren't just about staying healthy; they help me remember there's more to life than just computers and code."
+feature_row5:
+  - image_path: /assets/images/music_notes.png
+    alt: "customizable"
+    title: "Love for music"
+    excerpt: "Living for all the good global beats and instrumentals; from afrobeats, symphony orchestra and live performances.
+Without forgetting movies scores listening and following the art of storytelling with music while evoking emotions is the way I find true life harmony.
+You can find some of the playlists that I listen to whenever I want to feel alive here <a href='https://soundcloud.com/samtwesa'> https://soundcloud.com/samtwesa</a>."
 ---

 {% include feature_row %}